segmentio/terraform-provider-kubeapply/docs/index.md

 combination.
 The options here are adopted from the ones exposed by the Hashicorp Terraform provider; see the [Schema](#schema) section below for more details.

+### Resource deletions

+If `allow_deletes` is set to `true` in the provider (which is the default), then the provider will delete resources from the Kubernetes API if they're removed from the Terraform state.
+Note that these deletions are best-effort and non-blocking; after applying a change that does a deletion, you'll want to do some manual checking in the cluster to verify that the resources are actually gone.

+## How it works

+On each `plan` run, the provider goes through the following steps:

+1. Expand out all of the manifests according to the parameters in each `kubeapply_profile` resource
+2. Run `kubectl diff` and insert the diffs into the resource so they can be seen in the `plan` outputs

+When the plan is applied, the provider runs `kubectl apply` on the expanded outputs and cleans the diffs out of the state.

 ## Schema

 ### Required